Emo: 1991–1994: Reinvention

-As the Washington, D.C. emo movement spread across the United States, local bands began to emulate its style.
-Emo combined the fatalism, theatricality and isolation of The Smiths with hardcore punk's uncompromising, dramatic worldview.
+As the Washington, D.C., emo movement spread across the United States, local bands began to emulate its style.
+Emo combined the fatalism, theatricality and isolation of the Smiths with hardcore punk's uncompromising, dramatic worldview.
 Despite the number of bands and the variety of locales, emocore's late-1980s aesthetics remained more-or-less the same: "over-the-top lyrics about feelings wedded to dramatic but decidedly punk music."
 During the early–mid 1990s, several new bands reinvented emo, making emo expand by becoming a subgenre of genres like indie rock and pop punk.
 Chief among them were Jawbreaker and Sunny Day Real Estate, who inspired cult followings, redefined emo and brought it a step closer to the mainstream.
-In the wake of the 1991 success of Nirvana's Nevermind, underground music and subcultures were widely noticed in the United States.
+In the wake of the 1991 success of Nirvana's Nevermind and the associated rise of grunge, underground music and subcultures were widely noticed in the United States, with record labels seeking to find the next big rock subgenre.
 New distribution networks emerged, touring routes were codified, and regional and independent acts accessed the national stage.
 Young people across the country became fans of independent music, and punk culture became mainstream.

 Emerging from the late 1980s and early 1990s San Francisco punk rock scene and forming in New York City, Jawbreaker combined pop punk with emotional and personal lyrics.
 Singer-guitarist Blake Schwarzenbach focused his lyrics on personal, immediate topics often taken from his journal.
 Often obscure and cloaked in metaphors, their relationship to Schwarzenbach's concerns gave his words a bitterness and frustration which made them universal and attractive to audiences.
 Schwarzenbach became emo's first idol, as listeners related to the singer even more than to his songs.
 Jawbreaker's 1994 album, 24 Hour Revenge Therapy, was popular with fans and is a touchstone of mid-1990s emo.
 Although Jawbreaker signed with Geffen Records and toured with mainstream bands Nirvana and Green Day, Jawbreaker's 1995 album Dear You did not achieve mainstream success.
 Jawbreaker broke up soon afterwards, with Schwarzenbach forming emo band Jets to Brazil.